UKPLab/sentence-transformers/docs/sentence_transformer/training_overview.md

     # Tune the model
     model.fit(train_objectives=[(train_dataloader, train_loss)], epochs=1, warmup_steps=100)

-Since the v3.0 release, using :meth:`SentenceTransformer.fit <sentence_transformers.SentenceTransformer.fit>` is still possible, but it will initialize a :class:`~sentence_transformers.trainer.SentenceTransformerTrainer` behind the scenes.
-It is recommended to use the Trainer directly, as you will have more control via the :class:`~sentence_transformers.training_args.SentenceTransformerTrainingArguments`, but existing training scripts relying on :meth:`SentenceTransformer.fit <sentence_transformers.SentenceTransformer.fit>` should still work.
+Since the v3.0 release, using :meth:`SentenceTransformer.fit() <sentence_transformers.SentenceTransformer.fit>` is still possible, but it will initialize a :class:`~sentence_transformers.trainer.SentenceTransformerTrainer` behind the scenes.
+It is recommended to use the Trainer directly, as you will have more control via the :class:`~sentence_transformers.training_args.SentenceTransformerTrainingArguments`, but existing training scripts relying on :meth:`SentenceTransformer.fit() <sentence_transformers.SentenceTransformer.fit>` should still work.

-In case there are issues with the updated :meth:`SentenceTransformer.fit <sentence_transformers.SentenceTransformer.fit>`, you can also get exactly the old behaviour by calling :meth:`SentenceTransformer.old_fit <sentence_transformers.SentenceTransformer.old_fit>` instead, but this method will be deprecated fully in the future.
+In case there are issues with the updated :meth:`SentenceTransformer.fit() <sentence_transformers.SentenceTransformer.fit>`, you can also get exactly the old behaviour by calling :meth:`SentenceTransformer.old_fit() <sentence_transformers.SentenceTransformer.old_fit>` instead, but this method is planned to be deprecated fully in the future.

 ```